 In each and every dancer there is defining moment when technique merges with Passion.
 You know.
 You’ve experienced this.
 Meet the man who has made capturing that moment his mission.
-Meet Joe Gaudet in interview specially for Dance Passion.
+Meet Joe Gaudet in an interview specially for Dance Passion.

 “I will have done something that matters if I can capture the singular defining moment – the expression and emotion of life – in a photo of their dance.” – Joe Gaudet

 Picture this.
 I’m in the audience of the Florida Superstars Dancesport Championships when I notice him.
 He is near the edge of the dance floor.
 His stillness exists in stark contrast to the feverish movement displayed on the floor.
 His eyes seem to be everywhere.
 His camera is in hand; the lens poised and ready.
 The photographer looks like a dancer himself with the tight physique of the U.S. Navy helicopter rescue crewman he once was.
-It is Joe Gaudet, an award winning commercial and wedding photographer who on this night is indulging in his greatest passion – ballroom and latin dance photography.
+It is Joe Gaudet, an award-winning commercial and wedding photographer who on this night is indulging in his greatest passion – ballroom and Latin dance photography.